 Scholarship Guidelines

-Student must be a resident of the District of Columbia.
+Students must be residents of the District of Columbia.

-Student must be a senior in a D.C.
-Public School or Public Charter School with plans to attend an institution of higher education upon graduation from high school in 2021.
+Students must be seniors in District of Columbia Public Schools or Public Charter Schools with plans to attend higher learning institutions upon high school graduation in the awarding year.

-Student must write and submit an essay (2 pages or less) on Volunteer Service to community, school and/or city.
-The essay must include the following:
+Students must write and submit essays (one essay per student; two pages or less; 12-point font; double-spaced) on their community service activities, which include:

-a detailed description of the volunteer service performed;
+a detailed description of the community service;

-how long the student performed the volunteer service;
+the length of the community service;

-where the student performed the service;
+the location of the community service;

-how the student benefited from the volunteer service; and
+the benefit that the student gained from the community service; and

-the student’s role as either coordinator of the project, member of an associated group, leader of associated organization or class, or other relationship.

-The essay is limited to two pages, typewritten in 12 point font, and double-spaced.
+the student’s leadership role in the community service.

-Student must submit letters of recommendation from a teacher and a counselor.
+Students must submit two recommendation letters (one from a teacher; one from a counselor).

-Student must submit transcript and must have a GPA of at least 2.5.
+Students must submit their high school transcripts and have GPAs of 2.5 or higher.

-Student must attend/participate in the Awards Gala for Scholarship presentation (virtual or in person depending on COVID safety, date TBD).
+Students must attend and participate in the Washington, DC Hall of Fame Society Awards Gala to receive scholarships.
+Date and location of the Gala are to be determined, due to COVID-19.

-All applications, recommendations and transcripts must be received by Tuesday, March 23, 2020 and should be e-mailed as an attachment to:
+Students must ensure that their applications, recommendations and transcripts are received by Friday, April 9, 2021.

-The Washington D C Hall of Fame Society

-e-mail: wdchalloffame@gmail.com

-Title the Scholarship Application file: Your First Name -Your Last Name-DCHOF2021

-Ask your Teacher and Counselor to title their Recommendation files: Your First Name -Your Last Name-DCHOF2021-Teacher or Counselor_TeacherName
+All scholarship applications should be e-mailed to the Washington D C Hall of Fame Society at wdchalloffame@gmail.com.
+Student application forms, essays, letters, and transcripts should be included in ONE file, and that file should be titled: Student First Name_Student Last Name_DCHOF2021.

+Letters of recommendation may be sent separately in files titled:

+Student First Name_Student Last Name_DCHOF2021_T_TeacherName

 (e.g. Victor.Butler_DCHOF2021_T_TobyHorn) and

-_CounselorName
+Student First Name_Student Last Name_DCHOF2021_C_CounselorName

-For additional information, please contact the Scholarship Coordinator at the DC Hall of Fame Office at (202) 798-1998.
+For additional information, contact the DC Hall of Fame Scholarship Coordinator at (202) 798-1998.